 Jayden is one of Dr. Leavitt’s Audiology Assistants.
 She is native to Oregon although she anticipates to eventually move out of state.
 Her future career goal is to be a Mid-Wife.
 She is motivated and enthusiastic about learning the functions of the medical field.
 She enjoys learning about psychology and growing her knowledge in her interests outside of work.

 Fun Fact: She loves going to music festivals and concerts.

 Mad is the newest member to join our team.
 They are fluent in both English and Spanish and can assist patients with translating needs and is actively learning more languages.
 They also are an outdoor enthusiast, participating in rock climbing. snowboarding, and hiking.

 Fun Fact: Has Scenic art experience through the Oregon Shakespeare Festival.

 Delaney transferred from the front office, making her diverse in all areas of the office.
 She is knowledgeable about the auditory system and is fast learner.
 Delaney’s future goal is to study nursing abroad in Australia.

-Luke is a part of our front office staff.
-He helps schedule new referred patients, answer phones, and assists with walk-ins.
-He is happy and willing to answer any questions you might have.
-Luke is from Cottage Grove, Oregon.
-He is currently in the Air Force National Guard.
+Lilli is a part of our front office staff.
+She helps schedule new referred patients, answer phones, and assists with walk-ins.
+She is happy and willing to answer any questions you might have.
+Lilli is local to Corvallis, Oregon.
+She is currently going to school for Business Administration.